A Guide to

 For publishers, managing multiple versions of XML-based documents complicates things.
 At all times, they need to be able to track changes, merge edits from different contributors, and maintain a clear version history.

 There’s a reason why XML is still the industry standard for publishing technical content.
 It’s well-suited to any industry or application that requires precision, structure, and flexibility in content creation and management.
-Here’s what the right XML content management system can do for your publishing efforts:
+Here are six reasons to choose an XML content management system to support your publishing efforts:

 The XML Workflow